monicabaluna/fakes3_backup/README.md

 * mongo - the MongoDB instance
 * fetcher - the "local" app - fetches data from the database and then checks if it's correctly backed up with S3
-* s3_service - simulates a S3 cloud, using fake-s3
+* s3_service - simulates an S3 cloud, using fake-s3

 ## Step by step guide